 Flood insurance for commercial property is a vital tool to protect your business from disaster.
-But there are lots of things policyholders don’t know about how it works and what it covers.
-This blog explains commercial flood insurance and offers 5 need to know pieces of advice to remember when you’re purchasing your policy.
+Natural disasters, such as floods, can happen anywhere, and even one inch of floodwater can cause thousands of dollars in damage.
+But there are lots of things policyholders don’t know about how business property flood insurance works and what it covers.

 What Is Commercial Flood Insurance?